Medical Device Registration and Approval in United Kingdom

 Medical Device Regulations and Classification in United Kingdom

-CLASSIFICATION SYSTEM: Medical devices are classified according to risk into Classes I, IIa, IIb, III, and IV.
+CLASSIFICATION SYSTEM: Medical devices are classified according to risk into Classes I, IIa, IIb, and III.

 TIMEFRAME: The registration process takes about 6 weeks for Class I devices.
 For the other classes, it depends on the CE approval process.